 Child custody terminology can be confusing, especially if it's your first time dealing with the legal system.
-But whether you're in the midst of a divorce or just beginning a custody case with your ex, learning basic child custody principles, including what it means to be a "custodial parent," will help you understand the system you're dealing with.
+But whether you're in the midst of a divorce or just beginning a custody case with your ex, learning basic child custody principles, including what it means to be a "custodial parent," will help you understand the process.

-A custodial parent is a mother or father who, by order of the court:
+A custodial parent (also called a "residential parent" in some states) is a mother or father who, by order of the court:

 The custodial parent typically provides the child's primary home and cares for their daily physical and emotional needs.

 When a court gives sole physical or primary custody to a mom or dad, the law considers that parent to be the child's custodial parent.
 The system also considers a mom or dad to be the custodial parent if the child's other parent is absent.

 The Internal Revenue Service (IRS) lets the custodial parent claim the child on annual tax returns.
 The non-custodial parent can't claim the child on annual tax returns unless a court order states otherwise.

 When parents are awarded joint custody, the court might designate one parent as the child's "primary" or "custodial" parent.
 Usually, this is the parent the child lives with most of the time.
 However, titles such as these don't carry as much weight in joint custody cases, because both parents must work together to raise the child.

 Most joint custody orders specify which parent can claim the child as a dependent for tax purposes.
 When a joint custody order doesn't address the topic, though, both parents should carefully review the IRS's rules before claiming the child for tax purposes.

 The parent with physical custody is the parent with whom the child will spend the most time.
 The parent with physical custody is responsible for meeting the child's daily needs.